aksh1t/iOS-Practice-Projects/README.txt

 	•	MultiView - An application which has two views switching to and from one another with different animations.

-	•	SMSTest - POC for sending SMS in iDevices.
-Can’t send SMS without the default MessageController popping up, so not much use for sending SMS through code.

 	•	StoryboardTutorial - Experimentation with Storyboards and segue transitions and animations.

 	•	TestTableAnimation - Playing around with UITable cells moving around animations.